 Original Dates: September 20, October 7, 14 & 21, 2020 – 4 hours of learning

 Cost: Access to the Full Recorded Series: $119

 Career intervention is mental health intervention, yet most career development practitioners and organizations do not explicitly target, improve, measure or report mental health improvements achieved by their services.
 This oversight of an issue that is so prominently in the minds of the public, policymakers and funders is at our field’s peril, especially in a post-COVID-19 world.
 Front-line career development practitioners and their managers/employers need to dive deeper in their understanding of how career development services contribute to mental health so that they can improve and communicate these outcomes whether working remotely or face-to-face.

-The series comes in response to a popular webinar delivered earlier this year by our experts Dave & Michael and will deepen the impacts and strategies career practitioners can implement right away to help their clients strengthen mental health.
+The series comes in response to a popular webinar delivered earlier in 2020 by our experts Dave & Michael and will deepen the impacts and strategies career practitioners can implement right away to help their clients strengthen mental health.
 The series will dig into definitions, a career development effects framework, a stress intervention model, measurements as well as actionable strategies.
 In particular, the series addresses specific skills that most practitioners possess and how to use them effectively in service of client mental health.
 This webinar series will help practitioners and their managers recognize, improve, evaluate and communicate the mental health impact of their work, all within ethical, professional and role boundaries.

 Career development practice influences mental health directly and indirectly regardless of practitioners’ intentions regarding mental health.
 This session will reveal how career interventions, including career counselling, career education, guidance services and work search supports, contribute to mental health.
 Specifically, this webinar will address:

 - Understand the differences and connections between mental health and mental illness

 - Learn from research showing the interactions between career development, work, mental health and mental illness